matgrand/knowledge/physics/Basics.md

 > $\vec{F}$ is 2D

-> #st is related to the conservation of angular momentum.
+> #sth  is related to the conservation of angular momentum.
 ## Green's Theorem
 Stokes' theorem on a flat surface.